UofT-DSI/deep_learning/README.md

 * Camera is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ### Classes
-The course spans three weeks with a total of ten classes, each from 6 PM to 8:30 PM EST. Below is the class schedule formatted as a table:
+The module spans three weeks with a total of ten classes, each from 6 PM to 8:30 PM EST. Below is the class schedule formatted as a table:

 | Week | Dates               | Days of the Week               |
 |------|---------------------|--------------------------------|